 We're realizing that:

-- War is wasteful, not just materially, but more so humanly.
+- War is wasteful, not just materially, but in terms of human lives.

-- We are reflections of each other, reflections of spirit.
+- We are reflections of each other and reflections of our spirit.

-- Systems should serve humanity, not humanity serving a system.
+- Systems should serve humanity rather than having humanity serve a system.

 Humanity is maturing.